adamszymanowski/python-reference/python.md

 `from`

-Import specific part of a module
+Import specific parts of a module

 `global`